 An Illness or accident interferes with the CEO’s ability to execute.
 Sometimes, a CEO is beset by an uncontrollable illness that renders them incapable of continuing their duties.
 Boards do not do as good a job of succession planning as they should and when something like this happens, the organization is thrust into an unexpected transition situation.
 Sometimes an interim whether internal or external can bridge the gap but if the CEO is permanently disabled, a transition becomes inevitable.
 WellStar Health System in Atlanta suffered such an incident in a widely publicized accident when their CEO was riding a motorcycle that he bought at a charity event was struck by an automobile and killed.

 Indiscretion.
 Don’t ask me why indiscretions occur.
 Clearly they arise from CEOs that fail heed the adage of keeping their pen out of the company inkwell.
-I know of a case where a CEO fornicated with a physician in a hospital stairwell under the watchful eye of a security camera.
+I know of a case where a CEO of a large hospital fornicated with a physician in a hospital stairwell under the watchful eye of a security camera.
 The physician was impregnated and the resulting scandal thrust the organization into an unplanned transition.
 A CEO’s position in an organization is very powerful and they have a lot of groupies.
 Some of them allow it to go to their head and before they know it, they are felled by their own ego,.

 Illegal activity.
 The same is true of illegal activity.
 Why an otherwise intelligent person with a living standard well above average would engage in illegal activity is one definition of insanity.
 This behavior is a living example of Lord Acton’s adage that power tends to corrupt; absolute power corrupts absolutely.
 Illegal activity within an organization frequently involves collusion and the fallout can result in collateral turnover and losses of time and resources while the organization is forced to focus on remediation of the crime and the resulting transitions.
 A GA hospital CEO ended up in prison following convictions related to government programs.